Girls' Generation: 2011–2012: Japanese success, The Boys, and international expansion

-Girls' Generation continued their success in Japan with the single "Mr. Taxi / Run Devil Run", released in April 2011.
+Girls' Generation continued their success in Japan with the single "Mr. Taxi", released in April 2011.
 The single peaked at number two on the Oricon Singles Chart and as of April 2017, was certified Million by the RIAJ.
 After releasing three singles in Japan, their debut eponymous Japanese studio album was released in June 2011.
-To promote the album, Girls' Generation embarked on The 1st Japan Arena Tour, which started in Osaka on May 31, 2011.
+To promote the album, Girls' Generation embarked on The 1st Japan Arena Tour starting in Osaka on May 31, 2011; the tour attracted 140,000 people in total and generated an estimated ₩20 billion in sales.
 The album was met with tremendous success in Japan, peaking atop the Japanese Oricon Albums Chart and becoming the first album by a foreign girl group to top the Oricon chart.
 Within its first month of release, Girls' Generation sold 500,000 copies and earned a double platinum certification by the Recording Industry Association of Japan.
 The album became the fifth and fifteenth best-selling album in Japan in 2011 in 2012 respectively, with total sales figures of 871,097 copies.
 A repackaged version titled The Boys was released in December 2011 and peaked at number five on the Oricon Albums Chart.
 In May 2012, Girls' Generation was certified million by the RIAJ, denoting shipments of one million copies in the country—it became the first album by a South Korean girl group and the second by a South Korean act to earn such achievement.
 The album won the award for Album of the Year at the 2012 MTV Video Music Awards Japan.
-Following their successful Japanese debut, the group was regarded as the most popular K-pop girl group in Japan alongside Kara, which also earned several top five Japanese singles around the time.
+Following their successful Japanese debut, the group was regarded as the most popular K-pop girl group in Japan alongside Kara and both became the first Korean girl groups to appear at Kōhaku Uta Gassen.